simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 and "auto-testkey".
 In auto mode, ZipSigner examines the signature block of the input file and automatically determines which key should be used to sign the file such that the output is signed with the same key as the input file.
-In "auto" mode the signing operation will fail if it can't determine which of the four keys to use.
-The mode "auto-testkey" is similar except ZipSigner falls back to the testkey if it cant automatically determine which key to use.
+The signing operation will fail in "auto" mode if it can't determine which of the four keys to use.
+The mode "auto-testkey" is similar except ZipSigner falls back to "testkey" if it cant automatically determine which key to use.
 Specifying one of the keys directly as the key/mode will force the output to be signed with the specified key, regardless of which key the intput file